Applying for Childcare

 How to apply for childcare

 Please contact your first choice nursery who will email you an application form.

 Once you have completed the form, please return the form to your first choice nursery ensuring that you have noted the hours and days you would prefer your child/children to attend.

 It is important that you put a 2nd and 3rd choice of the nursery as we cannot always guarantee your first choice.
 If your first choice nursery cannot accommodate your request, they will forward your request to your second choice.

 Admissions and charging information

 Please refer to the Nursery admissions and charging policy for information about early learning and childcare provision.
-From August 2022 the hourly rate for any unfunded nursery hours will be £3.90.
-Therefore a 5 hour session is £19.50 and a 10 hour session is £39.00.
+The hourly rate for any unfunded nursery hours is £4.10.
+Therefore a 5 hour session is £20.50 and a 10 hour session is £41.

 What is early learning and childcare